kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

   - Condition name:
   - Other field:
 - [x] Other (treat as last resort)
-  - Details: Check if the containers with custom stop signals are being killed with the stop signal provided.
+  - Check if the containers with custom stop signals are being killed with the stop signal provided.
 For example your container might want to take SIGUSR1 to be exited.
 You can achieve this by defining it in the Container spec and have to bake it into your container image.
+  - Since we're showing the effective stop signal in the container status, irrespective of whether a custom signal is used or not, users can check whether Pods scheduled to every node has a StopSignal field in their statuses to confirm whether the feature is enabled and working in that particular instance of kubelet.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?